mnagired/418_final_project/README.md

 -   Think about the inherent dependencies within a deep learning pipeline when attempting to implement a neural network via message passing

--   Comment on the effectiveness of data and/or model parallelism in the example of a reasonably complex data and model setting
+-   Comment on the effectiveness of data parallelism in the example of a reasonably complex data and model setting

 # Platform Choice